nforshifu234dev/NFSFU-ECOMM/ReadMe.txt

     - Login into your Super Admin account
     - Navigate to "VIEW ALL USERS" page.
 You can find the link on the side navigation or the fifth (4) option of your dashboard page.
-    - NOTE: By default you already have one SUPER ADMIN USER with the username of "NFSFU-SA" and password of "NFSFU-Pass123"
+    - NOTE: By default you already have one SUPER ADMIN USER with the username of "NFSFU-SA", email of "super-admin@nforshifu234.dev" and password of "NFSFU-Pass123"

 PART X - USER ACCOUNTS
     To view Your profile, All you need to do is to navigate to "ACCOUNT" page.
 You can find the link on the side navigation or the second (2) option of your dashboard page.